theXinfiltrator/studentPerformancePrediction/readme.txt

 ├── readme.txt
 └── requirements.txt
-use render.com to deploy the docker container in the cload by pushing the project to github and deploy from github now the web service is live!
+use render.com to deploy the docker container in the cload by pushing the project to github and deploy from github now the web service is live at https://studentperformanceprediction.onrender.com